 Common Name: Tobacco Root

-Valeriana ciliata is a Perennial up to 0.75 metres tall.
+Valeriana ciliata is a perennial plant that can grow up to 0.75 metres tall.

 Some caution is advised with the use of this plant.
 At least one member of the genus is considered to be poisonous raw[